Town-Owned Open Spaces

 The Town's open spaces are diverse in their makeup and condition, and range from grassland, mixed oak woodlands, riparian, oak grove, chaparral, and forested areas.
 The makeup of the Town-owned open space areas is fully described in the Town's Open Space Vegetation Management Strategy and Guidelines.

 Town-Owned Open Space Vegetation Management Strategy & Guidelines

 In 2006, the Town of Hillsborough began working with a consulting biologist, Loran May of May and Associates, Inc., to better understand and map the flora and fauna within Town-owned open space areas.
 With the assistance of May and Associates, Inc., the Town surveyed and mapped sensitive species, endangered species, wildlife, and general vegetation composition within the Town-owned open space areas.
 The Town also conducted a fuel load and fire risk assessment survey and mapping effort to understand the extent of fuel load and wildfire risks within the Town-owned open space areas.
-These efforts, along with the extensive review of pertinent national, state and local regulations, studies, databases, and ordinances resulted in the completion of Hillsborough's Open Space Vegetation Management Strategy and Guidelines.
+These efforts, along with the extensive review of pertinent national, state and local regulations, studies, databases, and ordinances resulted in the completion of Hillsborough's Open Space Vegetation Management Strategy and Guidelines (PDF).

 The Vegetation Management Strategy and Guidelines document provides a comprehensive description and mapping of the biological resources within Town-owned open space areas and a list of Open Space Management recommendations, among which was the formation of an Open Space Vegetation Management Task Force.
 City Council adopted the document in April 2008 after several public hearings.